dmcc/bllip-parser/README-python.rst

 Once in the shell, type a sentence to have the parser parse it::

-    rrp> I saw the astronomer with the telescope.
+    bllip> I saw the astronomer with the telescope.
     Tokens: I saw the astronomer with the telescope .

     Parser's parse: